 Snapping to PDFs can streamline workflows when working with imported underlays, but it only works with vector PDFs, not raster ones.

-The option to Enable Snaps will be greyed off when your PDF is raster and doesn’t include vector information.
+The option to Enable Snaps will be greyed out when your PDF is raster and doesn’t include vector information.

 To snap to lines of a PDF page: